dylanward01/2023SummerResearch/README.md

   -   The file app.R, which contains the code for actually running the shiny application.
   -   The 3 other R files (all with functions in their names), and the 2 cpp files- all of which contain the actual functions and codes for the algorithms that are run.
   -   A folder entitled "Papers", which contains the 3 papers that establish the methodology on which this application runs.
 This folder is not required to be present for the application to run- it is simply there to give the user easier access to the references for the algorithms and code that are implemented throughout this application.
-  -   A folder entitled "Sample Data", which contains simulated data for each of the 3 types of data that this application works on.
-This folder is not requireed to be present for the application to run- it is simply there to give the user some sample data to explore the application, and the outputs that it gives.
+  -   A folder entitled "Sample Data" which contains simulated data for each of the 3 types of data that this application works on.
+This folder is not required to be present for the application to run- it is simply there to give the user some sample data to explore the application, and the outputs that it gives.

 ## Running the Application in R